Anal cancer surgeries and procedures

 After the surgery, you should still have control over your bowel movements because the sphincter muscles and anus are intact.

-While local resection for anal canal cancer is rare, our surgeons have the expertise to do it, if appropriate.
+While local resection for anal canal cancer is rare, our surgeons have the expertise to perform this procedure, if appropriate.

 If other treatments don’t work or the cancer returns, your doctor may recommend an abdominoperineal resection.
 During APR surgery, your surgeon: